hjoel-code/info3180-lab2/README.md

 # INFO3180 - Lab 2

-This is the starter code for Lab 2
+This is Joel Henry's Implementation Lab 2

 Remember to always create a virtual environment and install the packages in your requirements file